 Eligibility & Funds

-Eligible departments nominate 2-5 sophomores and/or juniors annually for general awards in the humanities.
+Eligible departments may nominate 2-3 sophomores and/or juniors annually for general awards in the humanities.
+While we encourage no more than 3 students of outstanding quality, we leave open the possibility for a fourth nominee if truly merited.
 Students who have won a general BUCH Undergraduate Student Award in a prior year are not eligible to be nominated for another.
 Students who have won an Oddy Award or Melville Latin Prize in prior years are eligible to be nominated for a general BUCH Undergraduate Student Award.
 The awards are supported by the following funds:

 - The Helen G. Allen Humanities Award